robbmanes/seeding-reward-bot/README.md

-# glowbot
+# seeding-reward-bot
-Glow's Hell Let Loose Community Discord Bot.
+Discord Bot for encouraging and rewarding seeding for select games.

 Proudly used in:
 - [Glow's Battlegrounds Community](https://discord.gg/glows).